dlowe24/SpinningVinylRecord/README.md

 Edit the following variables in app.js

-1. Change the img_path variable to the location of the image file
+1. Change the img_path variable to the location of the image file.
+.

-2. convert.imgToVideo('Path',233) -> Second prameter controls the duration of the spinning effect
+2. convert.imgToVideo('Path',233) -> Second prameter controls the duration of the spinning effect in seconds.

 3. Change the audio_path variable to the location of the audio file.